-We also have a wholly-owned British Virgin Islands subsidiary, Modus Enterprise International Inc. ("Modus"), which owned 100% of Bonso USA, which has been dormant since 2009 and was formally deregistered during the fiscal year ended March 31, 2017.
+We also have a wholly-owned British Virgin Islands subsidiary, Modus Enterprise International Inc. ("Modus"), which owned 100% of Bonso USA Inc. ("Bonso USA").
+Bonso USA, which was organized under the laws of the United States, has been dormant since 2009 and was formally deregistered during the fiscal year ended March 31, 2017.